-- (1) The RR TSOs by means of RR-Platform implement the exchange and activation optimisation of standard product for balancing energy from RR, through an optimisation algorithm and respecting the availability of cross-zonal capacities: - (a) The TSOs receive Bids from the BSPs.
-The Bids are anonymised and forwarded to the RR-Platform.
-TSOs also communicate their RR balancing energy needs to the platform, as well as the available cross-zonal capacities. - (b) The RR TSOs will be allowed to submit a desired flow range for specific interconnectors, which will be respected, if feasible and not deteriorating the satisfaction of any TSO inelastic need, by the optimisation algorithm.
-The RR TSOs submitting a desired flow range will cover the costs of enforcing such a flow.
-In accordance with the approved methodologies pursuant to Article 30(1) and Article 50(1) of the EB Regulation, these principles will be applied until 1st July 2022. - (c) The desired flow range should not distort the RR marginal prices. - (d) TSOs applying a central dispatching model, pursuant to Article 27 of the EB Regulation, will convert integrated scheduling process bids received from the BSPs into Bids and then submit these Bids to the RR-Platform. - (e) The RR-Platform will gather all the RR Bids from the RR TSOs' local balancing markets and provide an optimised activation of RR energy in order to meet the TSOs' RR balancing energy needs. - (f) The RR-Platform executes an algorithm that performs the clearing of the consumer curve against the supply curve as defined in Article 2(2)(o) of this RRIF.
+- (1) The RR TSOs by means of RR-Platform implement the exchange and activation optimization of standard product for balancing energy from RR, through an optimization algorithm and respecting the availability of cross-zonal capacities: - (a) The TSOs receive Bids from the BSPs.
+The Bids are anonymized and forwarded to the RR-Platform.
+TSOs also communicate their RR balancing energy needs to the platform, as well as the available cross-zonal capacities. - (b) The RR TSOs will be allowed to submit a desired flow range for specific interconnectors, which will be respected, if feasible and not deteriorating the satisfaction of any TSO inelastic need, by the optimization algorithm. - (c) TSOs applying a central dispatching model, pursuant to Article 27 of the EBGL, will convert integrated scheduling process bids received from the BSPs into Bids and then submit these Bids to the RR-Platform. - (d) The RR-Platform will gather all the RR Bids from the RR TSOs' local balancing markets and provide an optimised activation of RR energy in order to meet the TSOs' RR balancing energy needs. - (e) The RR-Platform executes an algorithm that performs the clearing of the consumer curve against the supply curve as defined in Article 2(2)(o) of this RRIF.
 The RR-Platform communicates back to the TSOs the accepted Bids, the satisfied needs and the prices.
 Based upon this allocation of RR, the RR-Platform calculates the cross-zonal flow at the interconnections within the Region.
 The resulting cross-zonal schedules and updated cross-zonal capacity parameters are sent to the TSOs.
-Schedules in Net Position are sent to the verification platforms. - (g) The RR-Platform will send data related to the Article 17(1)(j) of the Commission Regulation (EU) No 543/2013 on submission and publication of data in electricity markets (Transparency Regulation) to the central transparency platform. - (h) The RR-Platform will send data related to the Article 12 of EB Regulation to the central transparency platform. - (i) Finally, the information required to settle expenditure and revenue between TSOs, i.e., the financial value of the energy flows across borders, is used to generate invoices needed to complete TSO-TSO settlement.
+Schedules in Net Position are sent to the verification platforms. - (f) The RR-Platform will send data related to the Article 17(1)(j) of the Commission Regulation (EU) No 543/2013 on submission and publication of data in electricity markets (Transparency Regulation) to the central transparency platform. - (g) The RR-Platform will send data related to the Article 12 of EBGL to the central transparency platform. - (h) Finally, the information required to settle expenditure and revenue between TSOs, i.e., the financial value of the energy flows across borders, is used to generate invoices needed to complete TSO-TSO settlement.

-Article 4 The roadmap and timeline for the implementation of the RR-Platform
+The roadmap and timeline for the implementation of the RR-Platform